ssilverman/QNEthernet/README.md

-# lwIP-Based Ethernet Library For Teensy 4.1
+# _QNEthernet_, a lwIP-Based Ethernet Library For Teensy 4.1

 _Version: 0.1.0_

-The QNEthernet library provides Arduino-like `Ethernet` functionality for the Teensy 4.1.
+The _QNEthernet_ library provides Arduino-like `Ethernet` functionality for the Teensy 4.1.
 While it is mostly the same, there are a few key differences that don't make it a drop-in replacement.

-The low-level code was based on code by Paul Stoffregen, here:\
+The low-level code is based on code by Paul Stoffregen, here:\
 https://github.com/PaulStoffregen/teensy41_ethernet

 All the Teensy stuff is under the MIT license, so I'm making this library under